Standard market reports give you numbers. This page explains what those numbers actually measure, and what they miss.

 The analytical approach described on this page reflects how Worthington reads the Southwest Florida housing market.
 Markets change, listing behavior changes, and data availability improves over time.
 The principles behind this framework, that raw counts can overstate supply, that re-list history reveals seller behavior, and that price per square foot corrects for sales mix distortion, are durable.
 Those specific thresholds and parameters adjust transparently as the market warrants.

-The most current application of these ideas appears in our monthly market reports.
-That’s where the reasoning described here is shown in practice.
+The most current application of these ideas appears in our monthly market reports, where the reasoning described here is shown in practice.

 Glossary of Standard MLS Terms